wallarm/api-firewall/README.md

 * Quick and easy deployment and configuration
 * Customization of request and response processing modes, response codes and log format

-The product is completely **free**, available at DockerHub and already got 1 billion (!!!) pulls.
+The product is **open source**, available at DockerHub and already got 1 billion (!!!) pulls.
 To support this project, you can star the [repository](https://hub.docker.com/r/wallarm/api-firewall).

 ## Use cases